Country

 The Connectivity Challenge: Why Public Wi-Fi Won't Cut It

-You might think you can rely on café or hotel Wi-Fi, but during Semana Santa, this is a risky strategy.
-When you're lost in a crowd trying to find your friends, or when a procession has blocked your path and you need to find a new route back to your hotel, you need data that works *right now*.
-Public Wi-Fi is often slow, unreliable, and insecure, and cell networks can become congested in areas with tens of thousands of people.
+You might think you can rely on cafe or hotel Wi-Fi, but during Semana Santa, this is a risky strategy.
+When you are lost in a crowd trying to find your friends, or when a procession has blocked your path and you need to find a new route back to your hotel, you need data that works right now.
+Public Wi-Fi is often slow, unreliable, and insecure.
+Cell networks can become congested in areas with tens of thousands of people, making it difficult to get a reliable signal.
 This is where planning your connectivity becomes as important as booking your flight.
-Knowing that eSIMs work immediately when you land means you can step off the plane at Madrid-Barajas or Barcelona-El Prat and be instantly connected, ready to navigate the holiday chaos.
+For more general eSIM information, knowing that eSIMs work immediately when you land means you can step off the plane at Madrid-Barajas or Barcelona-El Prat and be instantly connected for your Semana Santa 2026 trip, ready to navigate the holiday chaos.

 Instant Internet from the Moment You Arrive